cern-eos/eos/doc/diopside/manual/microservices.rst

 The Replication Tracker follows the workflow of file creations.
 For each created file a virtual entry is created in the ``proc/tracker`` directory.
 Entries are removed once a layout is completely commited.
 The purpose of this tracker is to find inconsistent files after creation and to remove atomic upload relicts automatically after two days.

-.. warning:: Please note that ysing the tracker will increase the meta-data operation load on the MGM!
+.. warning:: Please note that using the tracker will increase the meta-data operation load on the MGM!

 .. index::
    pair: Tracker; Configuration